RedHat-Middleware-Workshops/optaplanner-workshop-v1m3-guides/finish.md

 # Conclusion

-This scenario has introduced the OptaPlanner ScoreCalculator, both an _Easy Score Calculator_ and a _Drools Score Calculator_.
+This scenario has introduced the OptaPlanner Heuristic Algorithms and the OptaPlanner Benchmark.